It’s 6am on a Saturday. I wake up several minutes before the alarm I set. I can hear the birds outside, happily heralding the new day.

 The crows

 I appreciated them when I stayed in Vienna for a short vacation.
 (I was then posted in Paris and two (2) dear friends were assigned to Vienna.)
-Every early morning, we would walk along the park and there were crows in the garden.
-They looked peaceful, content, with their glossy cloaks.
+Every early morning, we would walk along the Prater Park and there were crows in the garden.
+They looked peaceful, content, with their glossy cloaks of the blackest black.

 As for bats, they are aplenty in the trees at the Thurston Gardens and the State House premises.
 They look like plump, black fruits, hanging upside down the trees.
 During my walks, as the evening approaches, the bats could be seen flying around.

 And there are the herons.
 A quick online check showed them to be Pacific reef herons.
 They fly, but mostly stay still, while on the seafloor during low tide.
-Looking at them, while you sit on the grass, earth, or edge of the seawall, you’d admire their stillness.
+Looking at them, while you sit on the grass, earth, or edge of the seawall, you’d admire their stillness and tranquility.

 Other birds

 Then there’s kikiyaw (again onomatopoeiac sound).
 I forgot its name in English but this bird always makes a sound as I wake up in my place in Las Pinas.
-And when our work team was in Sirmata, Nueva Ecija for a team building.
-I timed the sound, roughly 7 seconds in between kikiyaws).
+And when our work team was in Sirmata, Nueva Ecija for a team building, I heard it in the surroundings during my solitary jog in the area.
+I couldn’t see them though as they were high up in the trees, hidden by the thick leaves.
+I timed the sound, roughly 7 seconds in between kikiyaws.
+Do they get tired shouting “kikiyaw”?
+Maybe. ๐ But then, it’s not throughout the day.
+In both places, I only heard them in the morning.